edwinb-ai/BioMetaheuristics.jl/docs/src/benchmarks.md

 The following **benchmark functions** are implemented in the submodule `Newtman.TestFunctions`.
 Each function is defined in the survey by Jamil and Yang[^1].
+We explain them in detail here for quick reference purposes.
+No other information more than the solutions to each of the optimization problems is provided.

 The purpose of these functions is to check the **validity** of the implementations in this package.
-By solving these benchmark optimization problems we can trust that the implemenations are correct and they will give reasonable results in other similar problems.
+By solving these benchmark optimization problems we can trust that the implemenations are correct and that they will give reasonable results in other similar problems.

-We explain them in detail here for quick reference purposes.
-No other information more than the solutions to each of the optimization problems are provided.
+It is expected that _virtually all_ implementations can solve these functions, or at least a considerable subset of these.

+The previous point is very important.
+Due to the No Free Lunch theorem[^2] and its extension to metaheuristics[^3], no single optimization algorithm is better than another for a set of optimization problems.
+This is a very important result, and one of the main reasons why most of the time some algorithms tend to perform better than other for a given optimization problem.

 ## [`Sphere`](@ref)